SEMICeu/SDG-search-service-model/README.md

 This is the repository for defining the Single Digital Gateway metadata model

 ## All relevant documents can be found here:
-   The model itself;
+   A concrete example
-   The business case and the technical specification;
+   The model itself in visual
-   A concrete example;
+   The business case and the technical specification
-   The SDGR analysis;
+   The SDGR analysis for creating this model
-   The classification analysis.
+   The classification proposition

 The context and goals of this action, the role of ISA² and the Catalogue of Services and the contact details can be found here:   https://github.com/catalogue-of-services-isa/SDG-model/wiki/SDG-model-Home-Page